src-dbgr/crypto-monitor-api-poc/README.md

 > **Note:** In case you want to access the Postgres Database, which runs in the Docker Container from within pgAdmin

-- Klick "Add New Server"
+- Click "Add New Server"
-- Klick Tab "Connection"
+- Click Tab "Connection"
 - Add the following properties

 > Host name/address: `host.docker.internal`